-Student name:

-Signature: Date:
+Student name: Signature: Date:

 Homeroom teacher Grade

-We have read the Responsible Use F Lutheran School in the following of the · with the Good Shepherd
+We have read the Responsibl Lutheran School in the followi le Use Policy and will partner wit ing of this policy. th the Good Shepherd

 Parent's name:

-Signature: Date:
+Sianature: Date:

 Field Trips

 Each class will experience trips off the school grounds.
 These trips are for the extension of the learning process.
 Since field trips are part of the school day, students are expected to attend.
 All students are required to ride buses to and from the field trip destination and are expected to obey all of the bus and field trip rules.